DNPA/pdfparsutils/README.md

 #### About templates
 So far we have shown a bit of the usage of template related functions without going into the template concept.
-A template for pdfparseutils is a tree.
+A template for pdfparsutils is a tree.
 At the top level of the tree there is a collection of pageset templates.
 A pageset template as the name implies is a single template that should apply to a set of one or more pages.
 A pageset template in term should be seen as a root level node template.
 A node template, at root level or any other level can have one of three distinct types:

 * A leaf-node
 * A non-leaf non-repeating structure node